A collection of poems by Adam Soldofsky

 "The voice in Memory Foam is amazingly confident, and swings easily between the personal and the vast.
 Soldofsky has channeled all the power and grace of Chuang Tzu and Li Po into a distinctly urban modernity.
 If, like me, you live half your life inside books, you will feel right at home in these poems.
 I do."

 Adam Soldofsky's work has appeared in various journals including Paperbag, Bodega, Gigantic Sequins, Prelude and on the Tin House Blog.
-His series of screenshot poems, The Blind Swordsman Poems, can be found at: http://theblindswordsmanpoems.tumblr.com.
+‘I Have a Terrible Feeling,’ his weekly series of drawings, cartoons, and sketches, appears each Sunday at thenervousbreakdown.com.